FOR IMMEDIATE RELEASE: July 2, 2008

-"At a time when energy independence has become more imperative than ever before, we need to do everything we can to encourage the responsible development of the full array of our renewable energy resources.
+"At a time when energy independence has become more imperative than ever before, we need to do everything we can to encourage the responsible development of our renewable energy resources.
 For instance, it is essential that the Bush administration and Congress renew essential incentives for clean energy development as soon as possible.
 These incentives have been held hostage by a small group of Senators and hardworking Americans are losing their jobs as a result."

 # # #